Strip club still open while California vows legal action

 Superior Court Judge Kenneth Medel said that the potential harm from undercutting the state’s COVID-19 response outweighed damage to the affected businesses.

-County officials have said they cannot take action against the clubs while the injunction is in place even though there is a new stay-at-home order.
-But if Wohlfeil fails to lift it at a hearing next week, they have said they will appeal.
+County officials have said they cannot take action against the clubs while the injunction is in place even though there is a new stay-at-home order, but they will appeal if it is not lifted.

 The clubs sued the county in October after county officials ordered them to close.